AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 }
 ```

 Update the start script in `package.json`.
-So instead of executing NodeJs , we will use `babel-node` which understand ES 6.
+So instead of executing NodeJs, we will use `babel-node` which understands ES 6.

 ```json
 "scripts" : {